rajendradanve/connectfour/README.md

 9. Press enter to create your local clone.

-10. Alternately, click on Download ZIP, unpack locally and open with a local code editor.
+10. Alternately, click on Download ZIP, unpack locally, and open with a local code editor.

 **Forking the GitHub Repository**